severalnines/docs/user-guide/dashboard.rst

 Then, you can add another Galera node to the setup via `Add Node <user-guide/mysql/overview.html#add-node>`_.

-MongoDB Replica Set Node
+MongoDB ReplicaSet Node
-'''''''''''''''''''''''''
+'''''''''''''''''''''''

 Deploy a MongoDB replica set setup from ClusterControl.
 One would start by creating a MongoDB node (with replSet configured) under this tab.
-The deployment will use MongoDB packages from MongoDB Inc (formerly known as 10gen).
-Only version 2.x is supported at the moment.
+Starting from ClusterControl v1.3, MongoDB 3.x is supported.

 =================================== ===========
 Field                               Description
 =================================== ===========
-Hostname                            The IP address or hostname of the target node.
+Vendor                              Supported vendors are Percona (Percona Server for MongoDB) and MongoDB (MongoDB Server) Hostname                            The IP address or hostname of the target node.
 Ensure you can perform passwordless SSH to the need using the specified SSH User, SSH Port Number and SSH Key Path.
 Port                                MongoDB port.
 User                                MongoDB user.